 Art Therapy is not only for children and it’s not only used in school settings.
 It is for all ages and is appropriate in all settings.

-I offer Art Therapy as an adjunctive therapy, a primary therapy and as another tool in my tool box when I work with individuals in counseling and coaching appointments.
+I offer Art Therapy as adjunctive therapy, a primary therapy, and as another tool in my toolbox when I work with individuals in counseling and coaching appointments.

-For more information about Art Therapy and my whole-person approach, schedule a complimentary 20-minute Skype or phone consultation or leave me a message at 202-827-3448.
+For more information about Art Therapy and my whole-person approach, schedule a complimentary 20-minute Zoom or phone consultation or leave me a message at 202-827-3448.